Comparing Alignment Healthcare (ALHC) & Its Peers

 |-4.00%

-This is a summary of current ratings and price targets for Alignment Healthcare and its rivals, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for Alignment Healthcare and its competitors, as reported by MarketBeat.

 |Sell Ratings